bmohanty6/learning-eks/README.md

 - 3 Public and 3 private subnets
 - An EKS cluster with a node group deployed on private subnets
 - Cloudwatch logs enabled for EKS cluster
-- A namespace called `numeracle` is created with below resources
+- A namespace called `biswa` is created with below resources
   - A deployment for the demo application with one replicaset and one pod
   - A loadbalancer srvice that creates a AWS loadbalancer in public subnet
 - A cloudwatch Synthetics canary to monitor the demo application URL